zhoubohan0/STG-Transformer/README.md

-# State-To-Go (STG) Transformer
+# [NeurIPS 2023] Learning from Visual Observation via Offline Pretrained State-to-Go Transformer

 ![](./src/main-workflow.jpg)

-This is the official implementation of "Learning from Visual Observation via Offline Pretrained State-to-Go Transformer".
+This is the official implementation of "Learning from Visual Observation via Offline Pretrained State-to-Go Transformer" which has been accepted by NeurIPS 2023.
 A two-stage method, named **STG**, is proposed for reinforcement learning from visual observation.

 - In the first stage, State-to-Go (STG) Transformer is pretrained offline to predict and differentiate latent transitions of demonstrations.
 - In the second stage, the STG Transformer provides intrinsic rewards for downstream reinforcement learning tasks.